In Association with Amazon.com

 Arnošt Lustig (1926-2011)

 Czech novelist and short story writer, who dealt in his work the horrors of World War II and especially the Holocaust.
-As a Jew, Lustig was sent to the camps of Auschwitz and Buchenwald.
+As a Jew, Arnošt Lustig was sent to the camps of Auschwitz and Buchenwald.
 Many of Lustig's works were based on his own experiences.
 His most famous books include the novellas Dita Saxová (1962) and Modlitba pro Katerinu Horovitzovou (1964, A Prayer for Katerina Horovitzova).
 Lustig's style is unsentimental and sketchily, the emphasis is on the moral choices of his characters.

-Arnošt Lustig was born in Prague into a middle-class family, the son of Emil and Terese (Lowy) Lustig.
-He attended a junior technical school in Prague, but was denied the opportunity for further education after the Nazis occupied Czechoslovakia.
-In 1942, at the age of 16, he was sent with his family to the Theresienstadt "model ghetto" / concentration camp.
-From there his family was transported to Auschwitz-Birkenau, where Lustig's father was immediately murdered in the gas chamber because he wore glasses.
 Against all odds, Lustig's mother and sister survived.
 They were first sent to an aircraft factory in Freiburg and then to Mathausen, which was liberated by the Allied forces at the close of the war.
-Lustig himself escaped certain death in 1945.
+"I spend three years as a slave . . .
+It was a university about man that I couldn't have learned better." ('A Conversation with Arnošt Lustig' by Bob Trucks and Arnošt Lustig, New England Review, Vol. 20, No. 4, Fall, 1999, p.
+68) In 1945 Lustig escaped certain death.
 He jumped from a transport train headed for Dachau, when the train was hit by an American bomber plane.
-Lustig escaped to Prague, where he joined the resistance movement and took part in the May Uprising against the Nazi occupation.
+After hiding in the countryside, Lustig went to Prague, where he joined the resistance movement and took part in the May Uprising against the Nazi occupation.

-After the war Lustig studied at the College of Political and Social Sciences in Prague, receiving his M.A. in 1951.
+Lusting studied at the College of Political and Social Sciences in Prague, receiving his M.A. in 1951.
 In 1949 he married Vera Weislotzova, whom he had met in Irael; they had one son and one daughter.
 From 1948 to 1956 Lusting worked as a radio correspondent for the Czechoslovak radio in Europe, Asia, and North America.
 In 1948-49 he covered the Arab-Israeli conflict.
 Lustig's novel Milácek (1969, Darling), a love story, was set during the war of 1948.
 Later, against the official line of the government, he was on the side of Israel in the Six-Day War.

-With his first collection of short stories, Noc a naděje (1957), depicting life in a ghetto, Lustig emerged as a leading writer of the Czech New Wave.
-It was followed by Démanty noci (1958, Diamonds of the Night), which originally contained nine short stories, and was conceived as a sequel to Noc a naděje.
-Jan Němec's film Diamonds of the Night was based on the story 'Tma nemá stín' (Darkness Casts No Shadow).
-He adapted it for the screen with Lustig; it was Němec's debut feature film.
-The story follows two young Jewish men, Danny and Manny, who have escaped from a Nazi transport train.
+Němec's adaptation captures the ambiguosness of the novella; its conclusion has puzzled readers.
+The film follows two young Jewish men, Danny and Manny, who have escaped from a Nazi transport train.
 A woman, whom they ask food and drink, reports them, and they are caught at gun-point by Sudeten German home guards, elderly men.
 There are two endings: the escapees are shot, but an alternative ending shows them walking away into the woods.
 Dialogue is reduced to minimum.
-The cinematographer Jaroslav Kucera often used a high-key lighting to create a sort of dream realism.
+The cinematographer Jaroslav Kučera often used a high-key lighting to create a sort of dream realism.
 In contrast, scenes in the pine forest are oppressively dark.
-After Diamonds, Kucera photographed a film for Ivan Passer (A Boring Afternoon, 1964), and a series of films based on Bohumil Hrabal's short stories.
-Tma nemá stín was separately published in 1991 in an enlarged version.
+After Diamonds, Kučera photographed a film for Ivan Passer (A Boring Afternoon, 1964), and a series of films based on Bohumil Hrabal's short stories.

 A perfectionist, Lustig rewrote his early stories and regrouped some of his short stories into newly arranged collections.
 'Muj známý Vili Feld' from The Steet of Lost Brothers was later expanded into a novel.
 A Prayer for Katerina Horovitzova was based on an actual event in Auschwitz.
 A young Polish actress kills, as a last act of revolt, a German officer at the doors of a gas chamber, while others await their fate passively.